Lesson 2

 Anika Kieler: ‘Story collector of the Ice World.’

-And then there’s just what is left.
+And then there’s just what’s left behind.
 What didn’t crumble.
-We now know its look is deceiving.
+We now know its supposed stability is deceiving.
 The settled, frozen ice could collapse again at any moment.
 They say a healthy fear turns into a healthy respect.

 The glacier’s calving has everyone, even our seasoned expedition team, in awe.
+Starstruck.
 But the event that’s literally rocked our world has no effect on anything else here.
 It draws no reaction from anything in the bay, but us.
-The non-natives.

-For the animals around us, I can imagine some similarity in humans.
+I can imagine the reverse, behavioral similarity in humans and Antarctic species.
 I wonder if it’s similar to what happens when a siren drives by.
 Humans are used to the noise of emergency vehicles.
 We only pause in conversation just long enough to let the brief interruption pass.
 Perhaps the penguins do something similar.
 A troubling, life-changing noise that can mean the difference between life and death.
 And it’s ignored and forgotten within a minute.

 But we are not native to this place.
+And it is not an emergency siren- it’s the premature collapse of a continent.
 For us, it’s like watching Stonehenge topple.
 Just a casual destruction of a one-of-a-kind masterpiece.
 The kind that takes its centuries-old secrets to the grave.

 I don’t remember the cold, but I do remember the stark silence.